VictoriaDerks/tilemap-game/README.md

 ## How to run
 The two programs run smoothly by themselves, provided all referenced files are in the right place.
-It is especially important that the img, dialog, sprites, fonts and tiles folders contain the right assets and that the `.tmx`, `.tsx` and `.py `files are in the main folder.
-The `pygame` library should be installed as well.
+It is especially important that the img, dialog, sprites, fonts and tiles folders contain the right assets and that the `.tmx` and `.py `files are in the main folder.
+The `pygame` and `PyQt5` libraries should be installed as well.
+These can be installed from the `requirements.txt` file: `pip install -r requirements.txt`.

-Run `Demographics.py` to open a PyQT5 interface with an info sheet and demographics questions.
+Run `Demographics.py` to open a PyQt interface with an info sheet and demographics questions.

 Run `game.py` to play the game.